Ksoft5/AVDataMgmt/README.md

 # AVDataMgmt
-A repository for a generic estimate of the energy requirements for managing an autonomous vehicle fleet in the USA.
+A repository for a modeled estimate of the energy requirements for managing an autonomous vehicle fleet in the USA.